Noise Detection with Spectator Qubits and Quantum Feature Engineering: Methods

 The dataset construction and the training and testing processes for the proposed graybox follows very similarly the method of \cite{BQNS}.
 The MSE is used as a loss function, and an experimental dataset is constructed by applying random control pulses and measuring the observables.
 The difference between this paper and \cite{BQNS}, is that for the noise detection problem under consideration, we need to repeat the whole procedure (dataset construction, model training, and model testing) for each noise profile.
 Therefore, the output of this stage is a set of $N$ trained ML grayboxes that model the spectator qubit corresponding to each possible noise profile.
 We do not use the same model for multiple profiles, each profile is associated with a different model.
-They all have the same aforementioned structure, but they end up with different trained parameters because they were trained on different datasets.
+They all have the same structure, but they end up with different trained parameters because they were trained on different datasets.
 A final note is that this process of constructing datasets and training ML models is very lengthy.
 However, it is only performed once at the beginning of the protocol and not repeated during the execution phase.

-\subsection{Stage II: Feature Extraction}
+\subsubsection{Stage II: Feature Extraction}

 The outputs of the first stage of the protocol is a set of trained ML models corresponding to each possible noise profile.
 These models could be used to predict the measurement outcomes given the control pulses.
 But, they also can be used to predict the $V_O$ operators given the control pulses by simply probing the output of the $V_O$ construction layer.
+Moreover, the NN representation of $\{ V_{\sigma_\alpha}\}$ for each noise profile is equivalent to knowledge the $V^{(i)}.$

 Therefore, we can use this ``reduced'' model as a part of an optimization routine to do quantum control tasks.
-As discussed earlier, the choice of the control is crucial for the success of the detection.
+As discussed earlier, the available control is crucial for the success of the detection.
 So, the target of the second stage of the protocol is to find the optimal discriminating control pulses that maximally separates the noise profiles.
 In order to do so, we need a criterion for the optimization.
-Here, we propose a heuristic which is the average distance between the $V_O$ operators for each noise profile.
-Formally, we are looking for the pulse $\hat{\mathbf{f}}(t)$ that satisfies
+Here, we propose a heuristic based on the average distance between the $V_O$ operators for each noise profile.

+To achieve this, we have to optimize over a choice of control sequence, observable and initial state.
+At first sight, this can be achieved by finding the pulse $\hat{\mathbf{f}}(t)$ and observable $O$ which maximizes the cost function